Uncovering the Imperial Splendor: Exploring the Ancient Roman Ruins in Sicily

 And there are a lot of mosaics here.
 Definitely one of Sicily's main attractions.

-Conclusion: The Timeless Beauty of Ancient Roman Ruins in Sicily
+Conclusion: The Timeless Attraction of Ancient Roman Ruins in Sicily

 The Romans held Sicily for almost a thousand years, longer than any other conqueror.
 That's why the number of ancient Roman ruins in Sicily is surprising: there are few.